-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) is seeking applicants for funding for the OVC Fiscal Year (FY) 2018 National Joint Training Conference for Victims of Crime Act (VOCA) Victim Assistance and Victim Compensation Administrators.
-Though the award will be made in 2018, the conferences will be held in 2019 and 2021, with two regional training conferences to be held in 2020.
-This program furthers the Department's mission by providing training support to VOCA Victim Assistance and Victim Compensation Administrators and their staffs to help them improve the operation of their programs and fulfill their responsibilities under VOCA.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) is seeking applications for the OVC Fiscal Year (FY) 2018 Law Enforcement-Based Direct Victim Services and Technical Assistance (TA) Program (LEV Program) in two purpose areas.
+This program furthers the Department's mission by supporting the development of direct victim services to strengthen the capacity of the victim services field to better serve and support victims of crime.